margaretmf/margaretmf.github.io/creativewriting.md

 <br>

+## Pairs ##
+Two leaves on a tree that change with the seasons
+If all the world were a book we'd be two pages in the book sharing parts of the grand story with each other If all the world were a song we'd be two notes swinging and singing as parts of a harmony
 ## The Stars that Shine, the Trees that Glisten, the Sky that is Blue, and the Birds that Sing #
 My heart beating for you is one with the stars that shine, the trees that glisten, the sky that is blue, and the birds that sing.